mahesh-wabale/sonarqube_integration/README.md

         1. Name:  A name to identify this SonarQube server.
         2. Server URL: URL of your SonarQube server (e.g., http://your-sonarqube-server).
-        3. Authentication Token: Use the token credential ID sonar_token (you can create a secret text credential in Jenkins and use its ID here).
+        3. Authentication Token: Use the token credential ID sonar_token

     • Click on Save to apply the settings.